ISSBD Grants

 About

-ISSBD is pleased to announce a Call for Proposals for its CARE EVERYWHERE grant (Understanding and Nourishing the Development of Character Strengths Globally).
-Supported by the Templeton World Charity Foundation, this grant targets research conducted by ISSBD members that aims to understand and nurture character strengths across the lifespan and contribute to a better understanding of what is common and what is specific in caring across the world.
-Examples of research questions are:
+ISSBD is pleased to announce the results of its CARE EVERYWHERE grant, titled “Understanding and Nourishing the Development of Character Strengths Globally.
+Supported by the Templeton World Charity Foundation, this grant targets research conducted by ISSBD members that aims to understand and nurture character strengths across the lifespan, contributing to a better understanding of what is common and what is specific in caring across the world.

 Results